 The time has finally come!
-After a long several weeks, your puppy has finally reached the age of homecoming and can travel to his new family if he weighs at least four pounds.
+After a long several weeks, your puppy has finally reached the age of homecoming and can travel to his new family if he meets his weight requirement.
 This is a special time for both you and your puppy.
-From an owner's point of view, it's the joyful time when your family will finally be complete, and you anticipate the moment with excitement.
+From an owner's point of view, it's a joyful time when your family will finally be complete, and you anticipate the moment with excitement.
 For your puppy, it's a time for independence and growth, but also a chance to share his abundant love with someone who's eager to reciprocate those same feelings.
 Eight weeks is an optimal time for a puppy to join a new home, but once he gets there, it's important for him to receive the proper welcome.
 Here's what you should know about caring for your puppy of eight weeks.

 Health